By Humana People to People India Posted on Wed 27 Apr 2011, over 13 years ago

 Mike

-By Blue Heart Charity Posted on Tue 05 Apr 2011, about 13 years ago
+By Blue Heart Charity Posted on Tue 05 Apr 2011, over 13 years ago

 When I started the 9 Wells Project in Cambodia, I just started where my friend and guide Judith Golden had left off, in Slorkram Cambodia.
 The goal was to put one well every .5 miles along both sides of the river that runs through the village and that was going to take at least 9 more wells than she had installed.
 Turns out they need a bit more than nine wells to accomplish this but that is where we started.
 While working there I began to explore some smaller villages further away from Siem Reap and have discovered they have a great need for clean water also.
 To select a site I look for an area in the village where there are concentrations of people / children and suitable sites for a well.
 I also look for areas that have very few rocks in the soil as it hampers progress and can raise expenses.